 5) An autism diagnosis often comes with food sensitivities

-This is a lot of information, so please feel free to ask me any follow-up questions and I will do my best to help.
-Communities like VitalXchange help you find your own as you are learning to care for your child.
+This is a lot of information, so please feel free to ask me any follow-up questions, and I will do my best to help.
+Communities like VitalXchange help you find your own while learning to care for your child.
 I would have loved to have something like this when my son was first diagnosed!

 Jennifer Rainey is the mom of an amazing teen with autism, apraxia, and sensory processing disorder.
 She is a passionate advocate for her son and incredibly resourceful when it comes to advocating or finding creative solutions for her family!